bcherny/Talks/js-from-1st-principles/2-programs.md

 // Step 2 - Evaluate fn(), binding x <- 4
 console.log(8)

-// Step 3 - Reduce console.log
+// Step 3 - Reduce
 undefined
 ```

 Even though this code logged out `8` to the console, it reduced to `undefined`!
-Is `undefined` a good representation of what that code did?
+Is `undefined` a good representation of what that code actually did?

-Right: It's not.
+It's probably not.
 In some cases, substitution is not a good enough mental model to think about what a piece of code does.
 In this specific case, our function actually did two things:

 1. It evaluated to `undefined`
 2. It produced the side effect of logging to the console

 Substitution only revealed (1) to us, but we had to intuit (2) ourselves by reading through the code and knowing ahead of time that `console.log` is impure.

-Let's avoid getting into the weeds of side effects here, but the take home lesson is if your function has side effects, it makes it harder to reason about.
+Let's avoid getting into the weeds of side effects, but the take home lesson is that if your function has side effects, it makes its behavior hard to reason about.
+Better managing side effects is an active area of programming language research, and has led to some seriously cool ideas [0].

 Later on we'll talk about some ways to get rid of side effects, and some ways to better organize them.

 ## Scope